 Monika Bartley is a director of orchestras at Curtis Middle School.
 Mrs. Bartley comes to the Allen ISD after eleven years with the Plano ISD, eight of which was director at Renner Middle School where she expanded the orchestra program from 140 students to 290 students.
 Mrs. Bartley is a graduate of The Ohio State University in Columbus, Ohio with her BME in 2002.
 She was born and raised in the Dayton, Ohio area being active in orchestra, band, 4-H and church.
 She currently performs with the Allen Philharmonic Symphony Orchestra and the New Life Symphony Orchestra and is a past member of the Middletown Symphony and Lima Symphony Orchestras in Ohio.
 While in the Plano area, Mrs. Bartley taught violin and cello classes at the New Conservatory of Dallas, conducted for the Dallas Asian American Youth Orchestra and still performs on cello with the Stylistic Strings Quartet.
 She is a member of the Texas Music Educators Association.
 Mrs. Bartley and her husband, Scott, currently live in McKinney.
 They have a daughter, Joannah, and a son, Noah.
 She enjoys fishing, equestrian sports, church activities and playing with her children.

 Joanna DeVoto is a director of orchestras at Ereckson Middle School.
 Mrs. DeVoto began her teaching career in 2002.
 She previously taught in the Klein ISD (Houston) and Plano Independent School Districts.
 She is a graduate of Sam Houston State University where she was President of the Symphony Orchestra, under the direction of Dr. Carol Smith.
 While at Sam Houston, she studied cello with Dr. Peter Kempter.
 Her orchestras have consistently won sweepstakes awards at the UIL Concert & Sight-reading Contests while maintaining successful large middle school orchestra programs with over 250 students.
 In 2016, 2017, and 2018 the Ereckson MS Orchestras placed in the final round of the TMEA MS Honor String Orchestra and TMEA MS Honor Full Orchestra competitions.
 The Ereckson MS Full Orchestra was awarded the 2018 TMEA MS Full Honor Orchestra.
 In addition to her teaching, Mrs. DeVoto is an active clinician and judge in the Dallas area and around the state.
 Her professional affiliations include Texas Music Educators Association, Texas Orchestra Directors Association, Texas Music Adjudicators Association, and Mu Omicron.
+In 2018, Mrs. DeVoto was named Ereckson MS “Teacher of the Year.”
 A cheerleader in high school, Mrs. DeVoto continues to enjoy dance – competing and performing all over the country, and spending time with her husband David, also an orchestra director and their French Bulldog, Diego.

 Hannah Hong is a director of orchestras at Ereckson Middle School.
 Ms. Hong received her Bachelor of Music Education degree, magna cum laude, from Sam Houston State University and is currently obtaining her Master of Music Education degree from Southern Methodist University.
 Ms. Hong has previously taught orchestra at J. J. Pearce High School in Richardson, TX, and Frankford Middle School, Renner Middle School and Shepton High School in Plano, ISD.
 The Ereckson MS Full Orchestra was awarded the 2018 TMEA MS Full Honor Orchestra.
 She teaches private lessons on piano, violin, viola, and cello.
 She is currently performing as part of the New Life Symphony Orchestra and is a member of the Texas Music Educators Association and the Texas Orchestra Directors Association.
 In her spare time, she enjoys traveling and watching reality dance television shows.